 1. Measure the current in Amps and the voltage in Volts while generating hydrogen and oxygen.
-Record your answers below:

-(Answers will vary, but check that they are within reason, i.e. not 100V or >1A.)

-Current: А ---------- -- --- --

-Voltage: V

-2. Voltage is equal to the current multiplied by the resistance (V = IR), so according to your data what is the resistance of the fuel cell?
+Record your answers below: (Answers will vary, but check that they are within reason, i.e. not 100V or >1A.)
+Current: A Voltage:V 2.
+Voltage is equal to the current multiplied by the resistance (V = IR), so according to your data what is the resistance of the fuel cell?
+Resistance: $\Omega$ 3.
+Measure the current in Amps and the voltage in Volts while the car is running.
+Record your answers below: Current: A Voltage:V 4.
+Why is there a difference between the current/voltage when producing hydrogen and the current/voltage when the car is running?

-Resistance:Ω

-3. Lift the front wheels to keep the car in one place and measure the current in Amps and the voltage in Volts while the car is running.
-Record your answers below:

-Current: A

-Voltage: V

-4. Why is there a difference between the current/voltage when producing hydrogen and the current/voltage when the car is running?
 Where has the energy gone?
 Not all the energy has gone into the hydrogen during the electrolysis process, and not all the energy has gone into the car's motion while it's driving.
-Heat, friction, sound, and other sources of energy loss could be mentioned.
+Heat, friction, light, sound, and other sources of energy loss could be mentioned.

+Analysis